hackclub/hackclub/workshops/todo-list-app/README.md

 ### Read operation

-Now we are going to read the data in the database, fetch it into an array and display on the screen.
+We will then read the data in the database, fetch it into an array, and display it on the screen.

 Create a state variable `todoList`.
 This will be the empty array to which we add the data fetched from the database.